 Note: Taxi would be an expensive choice

-(d) Do contact your Bus Operator beforehand.
+(d) Contact your Bus Operator beforehand.
 I had a bad experience with the Bus operators in Pondy while I was returning to Chennai.
 I was expecting the Bus to depart at the scheduled time but when I called the operator for the pickup location.
 They told me that the Bus to Chennai was cancelled.